gumaerc-testorg/6.825-fall-2002/content/pages/related-resources.md

     - Typing "java bsh.Interpreter" from the command-line, or
     - Typing "java bsh.Console" to run a GUI version

-[More documentation](http://www.beanshell.org/docs.html) is available on the Beanshell Web site.
+{{% resource_link "1756b2df-36cd-4887-be25-dcdedee4fe27" "More documentation" %}} is available on the Beanshell Web site.

 ## Assorted Tips